NikolaRaicevic2001/ECE143_Final_Project_MovieAura/README.md

 ## **Workflow**
 ### **Text Similarity**
-- **TF-IDF Vectorization**: Uses TF-IDF to process combined movie features, similar to Submodule_02.
+- **TF-IDF Vectorization**: Uses TF-IDF to process combined movie features, similar to Submodule_02 and Submodule_01.
 - **BM25 Scoring**: Leverages BM25, a robust ranking function that emphasizes term relevance by accounting for term frequency and document length.

 ### **Numeric Similarity**